 and the distinction between good and bad plagues our existence in every way, yet remains ambiguous in its representation."

-It is easy to see why Lister is commonly touted as Australia’s own Bansky, but only because not many well-known artists have been so publicly used as poster boys by the law and advocates against street art, so publicly, as much as they have.
-Anthony has been jailed in New York City under the Giuliani council and found guilty of willful damage on a graffiti charge over his paintings on four sites around Brisbane.
-Ironically, he was tried by the same city council that encouraged and financed his first paid street art commission not so many years earlier.
-The $10,000 paid by Brisbane City Council funded his original trip to New York City, which in turn saw him both prosper as an artist, as well as be arrested and jailed for offences connected to his street art practice.
+It is easy to see why Lister is commonly touted as Australia’s own Banksy, possibly only due to not many well-known artists have been used as poster boys by the law and advocates against street art, so publicly, as much as Lister has.
+Anthony has been jailed in New York City under the Giuliani council and found guilty of willful damage on a graffiti charge, over his paintings on four sites around Brisbane.
+Ironically he was tried by the same city council in Brisbane that encouraged and financed his first paid street art commission not so many years earlier.
+The $10,000 paid by Brisbane City Council for his street art funded his original trip to New York City; which in turn saw him both prosper as an artist, as well as be arrested and jailed for offenses connected to his street art.

-Over the course of his career Lister has traveled the world, painting walls both legally and illegally and making his mark on pretty much anything he can get his hands on.
-Transforming bus shelter advertisements into pieces of art seems to be a personal favourite of Anthony’s and entering his studio you quickly realise nothing much around him goes untouched: the fridge, walls, fire blanket, computer and lamps bear some mark of Lister on them.
+Over the course of his career Lister has traveled the world painting walls, both legally and illegally, and making his mark on pretty much anything he can get his hands on.
+Transforming bus shelter advertisements into pieces of art seems to be a personal favourite of Anthony’s and entering his studio you quickly realise nothing much around him goes untouched: the fridge, walls, fire blanket, computer and lamps, all bear some mark of Lister on them.

-Anthony developed a long-term relationship with notorious Australian criminal Chopper Read.
+Anthony developed a long-term relationship with notorious Australian gang member and convicted criminal Chopper Read.
 Anthony first met Chopper when he asked if he could paint his portrait, for the Archibald Prize in 2006.
 Lister and Chopper became friends and stayed steady pen pals up until Choppers death in 2013.
 Lister says of his friendship with Chopper: “I’m attracted to scoundrels and larrikins and the undercurrent of society.
-I guess I’m interested in how people weave around the system,” Lister has said, giving a certain insight into his perspective and the angle he comes from.
-Exhibitions such as Bogan Paradise, Hurt People, The Beautiful Misery, The Underbelly and Memories Not Included, you can't help but feel some of Lister’s personal story throughout the work he creates and is what makes it feel so original.
+I guess I’m interested in how people weave around the system.”
+Lister's Exhibitions such as: Bogan Paradise, Hurt People, The Beautiful Misery, The Underbelly, and Memories Not Included, you can't help but get a sense of Lister’s personal story and perspective throughout all of the work he creates and is what makes it feel so original.
 His work is usually fun to look at and wild in form and nature, but there is a depth behind the spray paint and a lot of sharp wit within the scrawled handwriting.

 Lister’s original style and prolific amount of work, both inside and outside of the gallery, has seen him exhibit consistently over the past ten years, both solo and collective.
-Along with an ever growing list of international exhibitions he has been awarded commissions from high-end labels such as Hermes and received editorial coverage from the likes of Vogue, while simultaneously being tried in court for willful damage.
-This shows just how divided and fractured perceptions can be of both him and his art, inside and outside of the gallery.
+Along with an ever growing list of international exhibitions, he has been awarded commissions from high-end labels such as Hermes and received editorial coverage and collaborations from the likes of Vogue; all while simultaneously and consistently being tried in a court of law for willful damage or other charges, shows just how divided and fractured perceptions are of both him and his art, inside and outside of the gallery.

-By whatever definition or opinion - vandal or contemporary artist - it is hard not to acknowledge the widening spread of his work and the burgeoning presence of his well-advertised name.
+By whatever definition or opinion: vandal or contemporary artist, it is hard not to acknowledge the widening spread of his work and the burgeoning presence of his well-advertised name.
 If nothing else, Lister's art speaks for itself, at times quite loudly, from all corners of Australia’s major cities and from walls, buildings and bus stops the world over.
-Or wherever he has walked past with a pen or some paint, really.
+Or wherever he has physically walked past with a pen or some paint really.

 Video \ Exhibitions